Twice the Love

-Twice the Love is a 1988 studio album by George Benson that was recorded with six production teams.
+Twice the Love is a 1988 studio album by American guitarist and singer George Benson that was recorded with six production teams.
 The two main singles off the record were the title track "Twice the Love" and the Curtis Mayfield song "Let's Do It Again" which was a No. 1 hit for The Staple Singers in 1975.

 Reception

-Like some of Benson's other pop albums, Twice the Love was criticized for the lack of guitar playing and creative jazz influence, generally labeled as an "attempt to chase the charts".
+Like some of Benson's other pop albums, Twice the Love was criticized for the lack of his guitar playing and creative jazz influence, generally labeled as an "attempt to chase the charts".